joybio/multiPrime/README.md

 Once you set up your configuration file, running the pipeline locally on your computer is as easy as invoking:
 `sh run.sh`

+# Start a run independently
+If you want to run *.py independently, running the script locally on your computer is as easy as invoking:
+`python {path to script}/{target}.py --help`
+For example:
+`python scripts/multiPrime-core.py`  or `python scripts/multiPrime-core.py --help` This is used for DPD (degenerate primer design)
+`python scripts/FindONTprimerV3.py` or `python scripts/FindONTprimerV3.py --help` This is used to extract primers from ONT reads.
+Input file format can be "fasta", "fastq", "fa.gz", and "fq.gz"
+`python scripts/extract_PCR_product.py` or `python scripts/extract_PCR_product.py --help` This is used to extract PCR products with perfect match
+`python scripts/primer_coverage_confirmation_by_BWT_V3.py` or `python scripts/primer_coverage_confirmation_by_BWT_V3.py --help` This is used to output PCR products with mismatch
+...

 # Output
 logs: log file of the multiPrime.py